Fuerteventura – Travel Guide 2024

 Beaches

-Corralejo Natural Park: Known for its expansive sand dunes and turquoise waters.
+Corralejo Natural Park: It is characterised by huge sand dunes and blue waters.

-Sotavento Beach: Popular with windsurfers and kitesurfers, thanks to its steady winds.
+Sotavento Beach: The spot is crowded with windsurfers and kitesurfers, as it has to do with the constant winds.

 Historical Sites